flaviusb/kropaya/README.md

 Is it any good?
 ---------------

-At the moment, no. There is no running code at all.
+At the moment, no. There is little running code, and basically no documentation.

 Project Organisation
 --------------------